rishiloyola/SRE-Interviews/README.md

 # SRE-Interviews

-I am preparing the list of interview questions for SRE/PE role in this repositry to help others to prepare for their interviews.
+I am preparing the list of interview questions for SRE/PE role in this repository to help others to prepare for their interviews.

 Please feel free to provide any suggestions either through the pull-request or an issue.